musselwhizzle/Focus-Points/docs/Focus Points.md

 ## 1. Scope and Limitations

 A plugin for Lightroom Classic (LrC on Windows, macOS) to
-- show which focus point was active when the picture was taken.
+- Show which focus point was active when the picture was taken.
-- display (EXIF) metadata of the selected image
+- Display (EXIF) metadata of the selected image

 **Principle of operation:** <br>
 The plugin uses [exiftool](https://exiftool.org/) to retrieve EXIF metadata from the image file.
 Autofocus related information is extracted from metadata and is processed to visualize the focus points.
 In order for this to work, the plugin requires an image file that has camera maker specific metadata information (_makenotes_) included.